 Membership in the State Bar of Georgia is required if a person wants to be licensed to practice law in the state.
 Supervised by the Supreme Court of Georgia, the bar has a strict code of ethics and discipline meant to keep only the most ethical lawyers licensed.
 Additionally, the State Bar of Georgia maintains programs that benefit both its members and the general public, including ongoing education for attorneys.

 State Bar of Georgia

-State Bar of Georgia is not in compliance with the nationwide, public-facing, Brady List; or:
+State Bar of Georgia is not in compliance with the nationwide, public-facing, platform of record: The Brady List; or:

 This information has been curated by journalists and private citizens; and, this platform is available as-a-service to all Peace Officer Standards & Training [POST] Departments, Prosecutors, and Law Enforcement Organizations [LEOrgs].